googleapis/google-cloud-cpp/google/cloud/cloudbuild/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Build API][cloud-service-docs], a service to Creates and manages builds on Google Cloud Platform.
+This directory contains an idiomatic C++ client library for the [Cloud Build API][cloud-service-docs], a service that executes your builds on Google Cloud Platform's infrastructure.

 This library is **experimental**.
 Its APIs are subject to change without notice.